-Also displayed were eight presentation prints from a series titled ‘The Camera in the Coral Islands’ (Fiji, Samoa and Tonga).
-Taken by Alfred Burton during voyages in 1884, the photographs showed people and places in and around the main ports of Fiji, including the former capital Levuka, together with one striking group portrait of passengers on board the S.S.
+Also displayed are eight presentation prints from a series titled ‘The Camera in the Coral Islands’ (Fiji, Samoa and Tonga).
+Taken by Alfred Burton during voyages of 1884, the photographs show people and places in and around the main ports of Fiji, including the former capital Levuka, together with one striking group portrait of passengers on board the S.S.
 Wairarapa.
-‘The idea of photography has certainly not hitherto been associated with the South Sea Islands,’ wrote The Otago Daily Times, ‘but the recent cruises of the “Wairarapa” have changed that, and the untravelled public of New Zealand will now have an opportunity of acquiring the same distant acquaintance with Fiji and the more remote islands that they have already acquired with the lake and mountain scenery of our own Colony.’
+‘The idea of photography has certainly not hitherto been associated with the South Sea Islands’, wrote The Otago Daily Times, ‘but the recent cruises of the “Wairarapa” have changed that, and the untravelled public of New Zealand will now have an opportunity of acquiring the same distant acquaintance with Fiji and the more remote islands that they have already acquired with the lake and mountain scenery of our own Colony.’
 The set of prints was donated to the Pitt Rivers Museum by Prof Sidney H. Vines in June 1921.